 - The researchers compared the effects of minimalist running shoes (Asics Piranha SP4 — 5mm heel drop–shown below) vs the conventional running shoe on running performance during a timed trial in trained distance runners who were unfamiliar with wearing minimalist footwear, and who were heel strikers.

 The researchers measured running economy via oxygen uptake.
 The researchers also examined foot strike as an economical factor as well as perceived comfort.

-The researchers found that the minimalist running shoes resulted in a 22-second time trial performance improvement because of the lightness of the shoe, AND because the runners reported feeling more comfortable in minimalist footwear.
+The researchers found that the minimalist running shoes resulted in a 22-second time trial performance improvement because of the shoes lightness AND because the runners reported feeling more comfortable in minimalist footwear.

-- The participant who used the least amount of oxygen, was also the only one in the minimalist running shoe condition who landed with a forefoot strike whereas the others maintained a heel strike.
+- The participant who used the least amount of oxygen was the only one in the minimalist running shoe condition who landed with a forefoot strike whereas the others maintained a heel strike.
 However, the minimalist shoe testers had a reduced stride length and increased step rate, especially at faster running speeds of 13 -15 km/hr, but only trivial decreases in stride length and step rate at speeds slower than 13 km/hr.